cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Connect three additional motors to the other CAN bus (ie different row of connectors).
 #.
 Calibrate and connect three additional motors to the Pupper PCB.
 #.
 Set their IDs to 1, 2, and 3.
 There should be no conflicts (ID conflicts beep and flash yellow) as they are attach to a different CAN bus.
+If you do have an ID conflict, you must remove the CAN connector (smaller white) from the PCB, and then reset the motor IDs.
 #.
 Set the target positions of the base motor, shoulder motor, and elbow motor to the angle readings of the first, second, and third new motors respectively.
 Use the ``front_state`` MotorState array for this.

 [TODO: gif]